Hostdon/pleroma/docs/configuration/postgresql.md

 # Optimizing PostgreSQL performance

-Pleroma performance is largely dependent on performance of the underlying database.
+Akkoma performance is largely dependent on performance of the underlying database.
 Better performance can be achieved by adjusting a few settings.

 ## PGTune